 I’m not saying it’s a bad thing to sell.
 We’re all out here just trying to make a living, myself included, and in affiliate marketing, nobody gets paid unless a sale is made.

 What I’m really saying is, why are you even reading this post in the first place?
 Do you find it interesting?
 Entertaining?
 Is it providing value to you in some way?
 If not, you wouldn’t be reading this.

-….Now, imagine this entire post was only written for the sole purpose of trying to sell you on the service Solo Build It!, the only way I monetize this site.
+….Now, imagine this entire post was only written for the sole purpose of trying to sell you on the service Wealthy Affiliate, the only way I monetize this site.
 Would you have found it as interesting?
 Probably not.